Boynton Beach Truck Liability Lawyer

 Federal agencies responsible for road maintenance – The government may not have done enough to ensure the roads were safe to drive upon.
 If guardrails had been in place, potholes filled, cracks repaired, etc., maybe the accident could have been avoided.

 Let Us Help You Today

-Well-versed in Florida law, the truck liability lawyers at the Leifer Law Firm have the experience to deliver expert advice as you work toward resolution.
+Well-versed in Florida law, the truck liability lawyers at Leifer & Ramirez have the experience to deliver expert advice as you work toward resolution.
 For a free consultation to determine if you are eligible for monetary damages as a result of injuries incurred during your accident, contact us today.